 - Lift 1-2 counts and lower 3-4 counts (tempo = 1 to 2-0-3 to 4)

-- When you can reach all 15 repetitions in every exercise twice, increase to two sets of each group of the three exercises
+- When you can reach all 15 repetitions in every exercise, increase to two sets of all three groups of exercises

 - When you can reach all 15 repetitions in every exercise two workouts in a row, increase to three sets of each group